enonic/app-rss/README.md

 # RSS app for Enonic XP version 6

-This Enonic XP application adds XXX to your [Enonic XP](https://github.com/enonic/xp) site.
+This Enonic XP application adds RSS capabilities to your [Enonic XP](https://github.com/enonic/xp) site.

-XXX
+The App adds one content type and one page controller for this to work.

 ## Building and deploying
 <!--